mattjhayes/nmeta/docs/source/userguide/build_a_lab.rst

 Build a Lab
 ###########

+To run nmeta, you're going to need an OpenFlow network to provide the data plane connectivity.

-There are many different options for building a nmeta lab network.
+There are many different options for building a lab network.
 The choice is likely to come down to what resources you have and the use cases you want to test.